The Old Train Depot

 What is there to do at the Lancaster Camp Ground?
 Well, if one tires of the peaceful pursuits of rocking on the porch and

-Swimming Pool.
+the Swimming Pool.
 Our lovely pool is a real crowd pleaser on hot summer days.
-Right next to the Swimming Pool is the Maple
+Right next to the Swimming Pool is the

-Leaf, our Camp Ground snack bar.
-Many folks wander over there in the summer evenings to have an ice-cream and sit under
+Maple Leaf, our Camp Ground snack bar.
+Many folks wander over there in the summer evenings to have an ice-cream

-the trees and talk.
-Towards the front of the Grounds, in front of the Hotel Woodside, there are croquet courts, shuffleboard
+and sit under the trees and talk.
+Towards the front of the Grounds, in front of the Hotel Woodside, there are croquet

-cares for a very pleasant walk, just head for the Palace Lodge, duck behind it, and there is the entrance to the Nature Trail.
+one cares for a very pleasant walk, just head for the Palace Lodge, duck behind it, and there is the entrance to the Nature

 A favorite past-time for many is simply to walk down the streets of the Grounds and find somebody on their porch.